 Light a candle.
 I prefer white, but it can be any color.
 Typically, green represents financial security, blue health and red love.
 I like white because (to me) it represents pure intentions.

 Say 3 times: “I bring ___________________ into my life.
 I bring it now.”

 Now, I modified this for my own use.
 I say “I bring _________________ into my life with the highest good of all involved.
 I bring it now.”
 I do this because I am powerful at manifestation and I don’t want to get a check for two million dollars if it means it’s an inheritance from one of my parents or siblings dying.
 Feel free to modify this ritual to fit your particular religious faith.

 You can repeat this ritual as often as you like.

 If the sight of a snake gives you the shivers, I ask you to reconsider.
 The serpent rules the south wind and there are many positive things “snake medicine” has to offer.
 The shamanic path works through the four winds — south, west, north and east, with south being the first wind.
 I’ll be spending three months writing about each wind as I go through them and I invite you to work through them with me.

 About the South Wind and How I’m “Working It”

 First, let me denote that there are several different shaman lineages one can study and each culture has it’s own interpretations and symbols (Peruvian vs Lakota, for instance).
-My particular path is Peruvian shamanism so the interpretations of the winds will follow the Peruvian teachings.
+My particular path is Peruvian shamanism in the Andean tradition so the interpretations of the winds will follow the Peruvian teachings.
 My training started in the South Wind direction and you will see why that’s a natural place to start.